Anglican Diocese of Christchurch

-The Diocese of Christchurch is one of the thirteen dioceses and hui amorangi of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+The Diocese of Christchurch is one of the thirteen dioceses and hui amorangi (Māori bishoprics) of the Anglican Church in Aotearoa, New Zealand and Polynesia.
 The Diocese covers the area between the Conway River and the Waitaki River in the South Island of New Zealand.

 History

 The Diocese of Christchurch was established in 1856 by the subdivision of the Diocese of New Zealand.
 Henry Harper, who arrived in Lyttelton on the Egmont on 23 December 1856, was the first bishop.
-The seat of the Bishop of Christchurch is at ChristChurch Cathedral in Christchurch.
-Before the Christchurch diocese was founded, it was intended that a bishop for the South Island would have his See at Lyttelton; see Thomas Jackson (Bishop-designate of Lyttelton).
+The seat of the Bishop of Christchurch was at ChristChurch Cathedral until its demolition following the 2011 Christchurch earthquake.
+The current seat is in the Cardboard Cathedral in Christchurch.

+Before the Christchurch Diocese was founded, it was intended that Thomas Jackson would be installed as a bishop for the South Island, with would his See located at Lyttelton.